 Assignment to Saturday school will be made by the School Administration.
 It begins promptly at 8:00 a.m. and ends at 11 am.
 Saturday school will be assigned for failure to serve School Detention, Alternative Detention, and other violations of the Discipline Code.
 With administrative approval, a student may serve school detentions in Saturday school.
-Out-of-School Suspension days assigned due to failure to serve Saturday school are not school approved absences.
-Saturday School will also serve for attendance and credit recovery or make-up work sessions.
+Out-of-School Suspension days assigned due to failure to serve Saturday school are not school approved for attendance and credit recovery or make-up work